Onkarr17/Chatter-AI/README.md

 A powerful RAG (Retrieval-Augmented Generation) chatbot that can answer questions from PDF documents or provide general knowledge answers using LLM.

+The project is deployed and here is Live link : https://chatter-ai-rag.streamlit.app/

 ## Features

 - 📄 **PDF RAG Mode**: Upload PDFs and ask questions about them